nfabir2018331087/GRE-Master/description.md

 <img src="Question.jpg" width="200" height="400"> <img src="Answer.jpg" width="200" height="400">

-Other than these features there is a leaderboard based on the quizzes.
+There is a also a leaderboard based on the quizzes.

 <img src="Leaderboard.jpg" width="200" height="400">